Train travel in India

 Different classes of Train travel in India

 This is a coupe with four or two beds, a lockable door and attendant.
-AC1 is a very comfortable way to travel.
+1 AC is a very comfortable way to travel.
 The berths convert to seats for daytime use.
-It is found only on the most important long-distance trains and costs about twice the price of AC2.
-The attendant will help make your beds and give you a more personalized service.
+It is found only on the most important long-distance trains and costs about twice the price of 2 AC.
+The attendant will help make your beds and give you a more personalised service.

 AC 2 Tier (2 AC)